Redislabs-Solution-Architects/osstats/README.md

 ## Installation

+There are couple of ways to run the script which are mentioned as below:

+### 1. Running the script from source

-The script will run on any system with Python 3.6 or greater installed.
+**Pre-requisites:** The script will run on any system with Python 3.6 or greater installed.

-### Running the script from source

 Download the repository

 ```
-git clone https://github.com/Redislabs-Solution-Architects/osstats && cd osstats
+# git clone https://github.com/Redislabs-Solution-Architects/osstats && cd osstats
 ```

 Prepare and activate the virtual environment

 ```
-python3 -m venv .env && source .env/bin/activate
+# python3 -m venv .env && source .env/bin/activate
 ```

 Install necessary libraries and dependencies

 ```
-pip install -r requirements.txt
+# pip install -r requirements.txt
 ```

 Copy the example configuration file and update its contents to match your configuration.
 Multiple Redis databases can be defined in this files and the script will process all the databases that are defined as separate sections in the config.ini file.